- Home

 Queen Victoria’s coronation took place when she was just 19 years old.
 The ceremony took five hours to complete and, due to a lack of rehearsal, suffered many mishaps.
 Famously, the coronation ring was painfully forced onto the Queen’s wrong finger!

 When Albert died in 1861, Victoria was so struck with grief that she wore mourning clothes for the rest of her life and refused to carry out public engagements for many years.
-As a result, she earnt herself the nickname: ‘The Widow of Windsor’.
+As a result, she earnt the nickname: ‘The Widow of Windsor’.

 29th June, 1613

-London’s Globe Theatre was destroyed by flames after a theatrical cannon was fired to announce the king’s entrance in Shakespeare’s Henry V.
+London’s Globe Theatre was destroyed by flames after a theatrical cannon was fired to announce the King’s entrance in Shakespeare’s Henry V.

 30th June, 1894